Knoblauchpilze/backend-toolkit/README.md

 			return c.JSON(http.StatusInternalServerError, "Failed to query database")
 		}

-		return c.JSON(http.StatusOK, value)
+		return c.String(http.StatusOK, value)
 	}
 }
 ```

-By using only packges provided by this package we are able to setup a server handling requests and fetching information from a database very easily.
+By using only packges provided in this repository we are able to setup a server handling requests and fetching information from a database very easily.

 The key features of the project are: